charmbracelet/bubbletea/README.md

 ## Bubble Tea in the Wild

-There are over 8k applications built with Bubble Tea!
+There are over [10,000 applications](https://github.com/charmbracelet/bubbletea/network/dependents) built with Bubble Tea!
 Here are a handful of ’em.

 ### Staff favourites